starfall-unofficial/glua/readme.md

 <h1 align="center">Unsafe</h1>
 This is a very small addon for [StarfallEx](https://github.com/thegrb93/StarfallEx).
 It adds the `unsafe` function in the global environment of the starfall instances.
-This allows >SuperAdmins more control of the server with starfall.
+This gives >SuperAdmins more control of the server with starfall.

 -